pavankat/constructors/README.md

 This is a work in progress

+## What are constructor functions?

+constructors let you create similar looking objects from a special function called a constructor function.

+## What are prototpes?

+Every constructor function has only one prototype. /Users/pavankatepalli/Desktop/git/constructor-review/hangman /Users/pavankatepalli/Desktop/git/constructor-review/README.md

+Any objects that are created with a constructor function all come from the same prototype.

+a prototype is an object that a constructor function inherits from.

+## Huh?

+...

 ## When relating constructors to one another

 you need to determine the constructors that you will use